-There's a lot of information you'll want to learn about when planning your trip.
+There's a lot of research and information around planning your trip.
 One of the first things you'll do is look for airfare to Paris.
 Booking your flights should come even before booking your hotel or apartment.

 It makes sense that you're more likely to find cheap flights to Paris if you fly outside of the high season of June to September and Christmas.

 We travel to France a lot, and it's a long trip from the west coast.
 Over the years we've tried them all: milk-runs, layovers and seat sales.

 What we've learned is that finding affordable flights to Paris that are also comfortable is not an easy task, especially if you're not flying from a major east coast destination.

 If you haven't yet, take a look at our Paris Vacation Planner, the step-by-step guide to planning your trip the easy way.

 Although rock-bottom cheap flights to Paris may save you a few dollars up front, it can end up costing you more in other ways — in fatigue, in time spent in airports and in the overall service of the airline.